christiancg/lwnrdb/README.md

 - All numbers are treated as a double (just for simplicity)
 - Disk space is cheap: there's no compressing of special codification of files to save space
 - Database and collection names must follow the next rules:
-  - Between 3 and 64 characteds
+  - Between 3 and 64 characters
   - Only alphanumeric characters allowed and the following symbols are allowed: "_" and "-"
 - Indexes are updated in the background and admin collections also.
 This is to make the DB a little bit more agile.
 - No composed indexes (at least for now), but an aggregation pipeline can use many indexes (in fact will use all of them if possible)